The 2011 Poppies - the Judges!

 Television where he worked on the Emmy-winning drama ER for seven

 seasons.
-In addition to selling two original drama pilots
+In addition to selling and developing a handful of

-respectively, he is currently seeing his feature film screenplay The
+television pilots recently, he is currently seeing his feature film

-Last Good Kiss (hopefully) enter pre-production.
-Goldman has
+screenplay The Last Good Kiss (hopefully) enter pre-production.

-worked and written for Master Replicas, Sideshow Collectibles, and Sony
+Goldman has also worked and written for Master Replicas, Sideshow

-Computer Entertainment, and consulted with several studios and
+Collectibles, and Sony Computer Entertainment, and consulted with

 - John Bonavita